-Italy opened up international tourism on May 17th of 2021 and has been steadily making things easier and easier for travelers.
-You used to have to get a test before arrival and now a vaccine card is all you need.
-No matter how easy Italy makes things for Americans, to return home you’ll need to present a covid test which has travelers stressed out.
-The good news is that I have done it and it was super easy so no need to worry.
-Here is how to get a covid test to return to the USA from Italy.
+Italy opened up international tourism on May 17, 2021, and has steadily made things easier for travelers.
+No matter how easy Italy makes things for Americans, to return home you’ll need to present a negative Covid-19 test.
+The good news is that I have done it, and it was super easy, so no need to worry.
+Here is how to get a Covid-19 test to return to the USA from Italy.

 Headed to Italy?
-Great idea, the sites are practically empty and you won’t get a chance to see them like this in the future.
+Great idea!
+The sites are practically empty, and you won’t get a chance to see them like this in the future.
 Definitely check out our Italy tours for the most memorable experience.
-We take away the guesswork with getting inside and a guide will elevate your visit to the next level!
+We take away the guesswork about getting into the main attractions, and an experienced guide will elevate your visit to the next level!

-Here are some common FAQs that I have been receiving on how to get a covid test to return to the USA from Italy.
+Here are some common FAQs that I have received about how to get a Covid-19 test to return to the USA from Italy.

-Do you need to get a covid test to return to the states?
+Do you need to get a Covid-19 test to return to the states?

-When should you get a COVID tested in Italy when returning to the USA?
+When should you get a Covid-19 test in Italy to return to the USA?

 Do I have to schedule my test in advance?